-- the priority action direction is FinTech, in particular the aquiring, in cooperation with such well-known organizations as Tieto, First Data, Global Payment.
+- the priority action direction is FinTech, in particular the acquiring.
 The Bank's service is based on MasterCard and Visa requirements and standards.
-The Bank has a MasterCard Acquiring License for Europe and a Visa Acquiring License for Europe, thus Bank ensures and plans to provide services to e-commerce throughout Europe. - > to offer services to legal entities in the priority direction of activity, forming a Customers' portfolio based on personalized service provision; - > equivalent to entities offering personalized services to individuals with high and ultrahigh earnings; - > continue to expand the provision of services in Latvia and abroad, by developing the communication of the Bank's new Brand and the name "LPB Bank" with a basic communication message as "A Dynamic, Innovative and Purposeful Bank that maintains respect for traditions and is a reliable, durable and valuable partner for every Customer in realizing his business goals"; - > actively attract potential customers through classic and digital marketing channels; - > placement of leverage in: - financial instruments, - crediting of legal entities with maintaining moderately conservative level of credit risk, in particular - crediting of current assets and transporting flows; - > priority regions Latvia, EEA countries, NATO member states, OECD member states and onter countries citas valstis, that do not increase a reputation risk for the Bank.
+The Bank has a MasterCard Acquiring License for Europe and a Visa Acquiring License for Europe, thus Bank ensures and plans to provide services to e-commerce throughout Europe. - to offer services to legal entities in the priority direction of activity, forming a Customers' portfolio based on personalized service provision; - equivalent to entities offering personalized services to individuals with high and ultrahigh earnings; - continue to expand the provision of services in Latvia and abroad, by developing the communication of the Bank's new Brand and the name "LPB Bank" with a basic communication message as "A Dynamic, Innovative and Purposeful Bank that maintains respect for traditions and is a reliable, durable and valuable partner for every Customer in realizing his business goals"; - > actively attract potential customers through classic and digital marketing channels; - > placement of leverage in: - financial instruments, - crediting of legal entities with maintaining moderately conservative level of credit risk, in particular - crediting of current assets and transporting flows; - priority regions Latvia, EEA countries, NATO member states, OECD member states and onter countries citas valstis, that do not increase a reputation risk for the Bank.